Cyclone-Robosub/distrobox-config-files/README.md

 - Install `docker` or `podman`, and install `distrobox`
 - `cd` into this repository
 - run `./configure_bashrc.sh`
+- If you are running with fractional display scaling, uncomment the indicated lines in `ubuntu_matlab.ini`
+    - You can check this in your computer's display settings.
+If you see 100% or 200%, you're fine.
+If you see something else, you're using fractional scaling.

 ## How to Create Containers
 - `cd` into this repository